 Unfortunately, this is seldom the case.
 AdWords and Paid Social can be highly effective methods of generating enquiries, but they can also become a massive drain on marketing budgets with little or no return.
 Let me expand on some of the pitfalls to avoid.

 It’s All About Conversions

-“It’s all about search volumes” is something I often hear and this is really not true.
+“It’s all about search volumes” is something I often hear when talking about Google AdWords, and this is really not true.
 You do want to get in front of as many people as possible and you want as many clicks as possible, but what is more critical is that you want ‘good’ conversions.

 A conversion is when someone completes a form on your landing page or requests a call.
 When you google “the average conversion rate for PPC”, the answers vary between 2.35% and 2.7%.
 Basically, for every 100 clicks you pay for, you get 2-3 form submissions.
 If you are paying £10 per click, this means each conversion is costing you between £330 and £500, so they need to be good conversions and not time wasters.

 The top 25% of PPC advertisers are achieving 5.31% conversion rates and the top 10% are achieving 11.45%, which takes cost per conversion on our £10 click to £188 and £87 respectively, a big difference.

 The focus should therefore always be on improving the conversion rate and not just about increasing click rates.